yoo2001818/kkiro.kr/posts/3-thoughts-about-stackdb.md

 making only one parent can exist.
 That way, it can scan the transaction list much much faster.
 It'll tamper with the history, though.

-The problem is that a rebase occurs, the history breaks and the synchronization will break if there are more than 3 devices on the database, since devices that synchronize after rebasing won't know how it is connected.
+The problem is if that a rebase occurs, the history breaks and the synchronization will break if there are more than 3 devices on the database, since devices that synchronize after rebasing won't know how it is connected.

 I need more time to think on that.